 The key, of course, is tact.

-Initiating a Thanksgiving financial dialogue
+Initiating a holiday financial dialogue

 Many adults, regardless of age, delay estate planning because it can be uncomfortable to contemplate one’s own mortality.
 Others fear it is bad luck, or that, with modern advances in medical science, they have ample time to tend to their estate planning needs.

 Due to the delicate nature of the topic, Scheil suggests adult children and loved ones broach the topic delicately — with utmost respect for privacy and personal comfort zones.
+(Related: Tips for talking money with an aging parent)

 One easy segue is to discuss your own experience with estate planning, he said.